JarethMcC/gemini-console-app/README.md

 # Gemini CLI Assistant

 This command-line tool allows you to interact with Google's Gemini AI API, easily including file and directory contents in your prompts.
+Another use case of this tool is to use it predominantly for the dryrun functionality.
+This allows you to preview the prompt that will be sent to the Gemini API without actually sending it, this can be copied and pasted into any LLM.

 ## Features